 The border between Mexico and the United States is one of the most dynamic in the world.
 This essay aims to offer a holistic approach and view of the border region.
 It focuses on the key aspects that comprise it, and also explains the mechanisms established by Mexico and the United States, describing the strong collaboration that has been accomplished by both countries.

 Morocco’s latest elections were ground-breaking, because for the first time citizens were allowed to vote for local and regional representatives directly.
 The results of these regional and local council elections show Morocco as an emerging democracy.
 They also indicate people’s greater understanding of what elections mean and attest to a general renewal of trust in public matters.

 Worker-Mothers on the Margins of Europe explores the gendered moral economies of undocumented migrants from a postsocialist state, following Moldovan women who “commute” for six to twelve months at a time to work as domestics in Istanbul.

-This issue of the MENA Women Quarterly Report covers women’s advances and setbacks in politics, economics, conflict situations, and human rights issues throughout the MENA region and features Iranian Women expressing opinions via art and sport.
+This edition of the MENA Women Quarterly Report covers women’s advances and setbacks in politics, economics, conflict situations, and human rights issues throughout the MENA region from July-September 2015 and includes a special feature on women’s mobility.